75asu/75asu/README.md

 > DevOps Engineer | Improving My Craft

 - Really good with Automation and CICD tools(that's what I do at my job).
-- Trying new DevOps Scenarios all the time([DevOps Gallery](https://github.com/measutosh/devops-gallery)).
+- Building DevOps Scenarios all the time([DevOps Gallery](https://github.com/measutosh/devops-gallery)).
 - Blending in Opensource([contribution list](./cbn-list.md)).
 - New Interests
   - MERN and Next.